DUI / DWI Defense in Federal Court

 Operation of a vehicle under the influence of alcoholic beverages or nonprescribed narcotic drugs, hallucinogens, marijuana, barbiturates, or amphetamines, $500.

-The Assimilated Crimes Act
+Federal DUI under the Assimilated Crimes Act

 The Assimilation Crime Act “provide[s] a set of criminal laws for federal enclaves by the use of the penal law of the local state ‘to fill the gaps in federal criminal law.’ “ United States v.
 Brown, 608 F.2d 551, 553 (5th Cir.1979) (internal citations and quotations omitted).
 “The government can resort to state law for prosecution only if no act of Congress directly makes a defendant’s conduct punishable.”
 Id.